 If you’ve been trying to conceive without success, there are a variety of options available for men struggling with infertility.
-At his practice Male Fertility Doc in Millburn, New Jersey, Eric K. Seaman, M.D., provides one of the most direct options to aid reproduction, testicular sperm extraction.
+At his practice Male Fertility Doc in Denville and Millburn, New Jersey, Eric K. Seaman, M.D., provides one of the most direct options to aid reproduction, testicular sperm extraction.
 Dr. Seaman is a leading urologist in the New York metro area and has treated thousands of men using minimally invasive microsurgical procedures, including testicular sperm extraction.
 To learn more, call the office or schedule an appointment online today.

 If your ejaculate doesn’t contain sperm, either due to a previous vasectomy or some form of male infertility, a procedure called testicular sperm extraction can be used to retrieve healthy sperm.
 This minor surgery allows Dr. Seaman to gather sperm right from the source, your testicles and epididymis, which is a tiny organ on the back of each testicle.